-A series of silicone surfactants with different structures have been tested.
+A series of silicone surfactants with different structures have been tested in polyurethane manufacturing.
 Surfactants with a higher silicone content provide a lower surface tension and help increase the number of air bubbles introduced during mixing [57].

-1.4.6 Cross-linking agents
+1.3.6 Cross-linking agents

 In polyurethane systems, cross-linking agents are typically short-chain molecules containing amine or hydroxyl functional groups and having a functionality greater than three.
-They can be added to these systems to provide increased load-bearing or initial foam stability [58].
-By far, The most frequently used commercial cross-linking agents in polyurethane foam production are ethylene glycol, diethylene glycol, propylene glycol, dipropylene glycol, 1,4-butanediol, 1,6-hexanediol, glycerol, trimethylolpropane.
-Diethanolamine is the most common cross-linking agent used in the industry, and its structure is shown below (Figure 29).
+They can be added to the formulation to provide increased load-bearing or initial foam stability [58].
+The most frequently used commercial cross-linking agents in polyurethane foam production are ethylene glycol, diethylene glycol, propylene glycol, dipropylene glycol, 1,4-butanediol, 1,6-hexanediol, glycerol, trimethylolpropane, and diethanolamine (Figure 29).